mpeniket/intro-text-mod-prompt-shields/README.md

 ---

-## Initialising the Next.js Project
+## Initializing the Next.js Project

 ### 1. Set Up the Project